 Old-Fashioned Potato Salad “Lite”

 Combine the yogurt and mayonnaise and set aside.
-Rinse and quarter potatoes (no need to peel) and cook in boiling salted water until fork tender, 15-20 minutes.
-Drain and transfer ppotatoes to a bowl and roughly cut into smaller pieces with a knife.
+Rinse and quarter the potatoes (no need to peel) and cook in boiling salted water until fork tender, 15-20 minutes.
+Drain and transfer the potatoes to a bowl and roughly cut into smaller pieces with a knife.
 Add the vinegar, olive oil, salt and pepper to the hot potatoes and gently toss.
-Add onion, celery, yogurt/mayo mixture, and mustard.
+Add the onion, celery, yogurt/mayo mixture and mustard.
 Gently mix to combine.
-Fold in eggs and parsley if using.
-Chill in fridge for at least 2 hours.
+Fold in the eggs and parsley, if using.
+Chill in the refrigerator for at least 2 hours.